oqtane/oqtane.framework/Oqtane.Application/README.md

 The solution contains an AppHost project which must be identified as the Startup project.
 It is only responsible for loading the development environment and launching the Oqtane framework.

 The solution also contains Build, Client, Server, and Shared folders which is where you you would implement your custom functionality.
 An example module and theme are included for reference, and you can add additional modules and themes within the same projects by following the standard Oqtane conventions.

+*Known Issues*

+- do not use the term "Oqtane" in your output name or else you will experience namespace conflicts
+- the application's *.nuspec file should be included in the *.nupkg package however Nuget is excluding it
+- when calling "dotnet new" the PostBuild section in the Oqtane.Application.Build.csproj is being modified - not sure why